 Unlike our journey here, the wind will now be behind us all the way.
 We have been incredibly lucky.

-PRICES> Before discounts the trip cost £1295pp but as the group booked the entire boat discounts were applied, scubatravel.com
+PRICE: Before discounts the trip cost £1295pp (checked in 2019) but as the group booked the entire boat discounts were applied.
+Visit Scuba Travel website for latest pricing.